 The project addresses child safety online, which is related to risks around Age Assurance technology, but does not specifically focus on Age Assurance technology.

-The project focuses on digital technology overuse and mental health in adolescents, which is related to the broader context of online safety but does not directly address risks around Age Assurance technology.
+The project focuses on using digital media in research with children, which is related to the context of media literacy and online safety.